Disney Plus guide

 Disney Plus: our verdict

-We've published our Disney Plus review, and we're positive about the service.
+We've published our Disney Plus review, and we're mostly positive about the service.
 It's not as comprehensive as its competitors like Netflix, but having this selection of blockbuster movies in one place is very enticing.
-While not every Disney movie has made the leap yet, it's arrived with a pretty great selection, and we're seeing that selection improve all the time.
+While not every Disney movie has made the leap yet, we're seeing that selection grow as the months go on.

-It really helps that The Mandalorian has arrived on day one, to give people an idea of how much Disney is willing to spend on original content.
+It really helps that The Mandalorian has arrived in the launch window, to give people an idea of how much Disney is willing to spend on original content.
 But a lot of its best shows, like the Marvel series coming to Disney Plus, feel a little far away.
 That's the only note of caution we have on the streaming service right now.

 Disney Plus app links: start streaming on your device